poemdexter/lovepacs/ReadMe.md

 ## Information

 The Lovepacs app is a Spring Boot app built with Gradle.
 The Gradle wrapper is used so a local installation of gradle is not necessary.
-The Lovepacs app is hosted on Heroku's free dyno using a free ClearDB MySQL database.
+The Lovepacs app is hosted on Heroku's free dyno using a MySQL database hosted with the wordpress site.
 It is recommended to install the [Heroku Toolbelt](https://toolbelt.heroku.com/) in order to view logs from Heroku.

 All development occurs on the `develop` branch.
 Heroku is set up to watch the `master` branch on Github and will be trigger a build and deploy when `master` receives new code.